Analysis: How would Israel fare in Gaza’s tunnels?

 The Take: Diaries of Israel’s war on Gaza

-In the days immediately after the gory Hamas attacks of October 7, shocked Israelis unified behind calls for revenge, rallying behind the government and military.
+In the days immediately after the Hamas attacks of October 7, shocked Israelis unified behind calls for revenge, rallying behind the government and military.
 But, a month later, that unity at all costs may have been shaken by scenes from the front lines where the Israeli army has little to show in the way of victory and destruction of Hamas.

 The unyielding aerial bombing has killed more than 10,000 Palestinians and caused almost unbelievable levels of destruction, but the number of Hamas fighters eliminated is unknown.
 Even if those attacks were to have killed 1,000 Qassam Brigade fighters, which is impossible to prove, the ratio must make many Israelis quite uneasy: an enormous military effort for little military gain.